Multiplayer Games of War

 \section{Abstract}

-A recent paper by Bhatia, Chin, Mani, and Mossel (2024) defined stochastic processes which aim to model the game of war for two players for $n$ cards.
-They showed that these models are equivalent to gambler's ruin and therefore have expected termination time of $\Theta(n^2)$.
-In this paper, we generalize these model to any number of players $m$.
-We prove for the game with $m$ players is equivalent to a sticky random walk on an $m$-simplex.
-We show that this implies that the expected termination time is $O(n^2)$.
-We further provide a lower bound of $\Omega\left(\frac{n^2}{m^2}\right)$.
+A recent paper by Bhatia, Chin, Mani, and Mossel (2026) defined stochastic processes modeling the game of War for {\em two players} with $n$ cards.
+That paper showed that these models, assuming uniform random decks, are equivalent to the Gambler's Ruin problem and therefore have an expected termination time of $\Theta(n^2)$.
+In this paper, we generalize these models to {\em any number of players} $m$.
+We prove that the game with $m$ players is equivalent to a simple sticky random walk on an $(m-1)$-simplex; therefore, the termination time is the same as the absorption time of the simple sticky random walk.
+Unlike Gambler's Ruin, this absorption time has not been analyzed before.
+We show that the absorption time of the walk and the termination time of the game are both $\Theta(n^2)$ for any number of players.

-We conjecture that when $m$ divides $n$, and $n > m$ the termination time or the war game and the absorption times of the sticky random walk are in fact $\Theta(n^2)$ uniformly in $m$.